 |World of Tanks||110 - 120 FPS|

-The average FPS ratings are an aggregated estimation based on carefully studying multiple online benchmark sources.
+The average frame rates are an aggregated estimation based on carefully studying multiple online benchmark sources.
 Note these are averages, meaning that in the most action-packed scenes the frame-rate will go lower.
 For example, if we list the Witcher 3 average as 50-60FPS, your FPS may drop to 30-40FPS in the most intense scenes, so take that into account in your build planning.

 Whilst we do everything we can to make these as accurate as possible, please note there's no guarantee you'll get this exact average as there are different factors that could affect your frame rate such as other hardware differences, software differences (OS, drivers, game patches/versions, etc), cooling/airflow of your build, enabled game features/settings such as Anti-Aliasing, different RAM setups you might be using, and so on.